PR-ODINSON/2024_game/README.md

 # 2048 Game

-A Python implementation of the classic 2048 game made with python using a graphical user interface (GUI) built using Tkinter
+A Python implementation of the classic 2048 game made with python using a graphical user interface (GUI) built using Tkinter.

 ## Table of Contents
 - [About](#about)